nymtech/docs/content/quickstart/send-some-packets.md

 After exiting the mixnet, still encrypted in Sphinx, the packet reaches the destination gateway.
 If the recipient that the packet is addressed to is currently online, the packet will be delivered immediately.
 If the recipient is offline, the packet will be stored until the user comes online, and then delivered.

+#### Sphinx packet creation

+Clients create Sphinx packets.
+These packets are a bit complicated, but for now all you need to know is that they have the following characteristics:

+1. they consist of a header and a body
+1. the header contains unencrypted routing data
+1. bodies are encrypted
+1. bodies are padded so that they're all the same size
+1. observers can't tell anything about what's inside the encrypted body
+1. the body is layer-encrypted - it may contain either another sphinx packet or a payload message

 ### SURBs

 Anonymous replies are possible using **S**ingle **U**se **R**eply **B**locks, or SURBs.
 They don't yet exist in the WebAssembly client, but should be available in the next release.